 1 medium sized egg

-Sift the flour into a large bowl and add the powdered milk and salt, and stir.
+Sift the flour into a large bowl, add the powdered milk and salt, and stir.

-Add the ground beef, grated carrot, lard or butter, and the egg.
+Add the ground beef, grated carrot, lard or butter, and the egg and mix thoroughly.

 Continue mixing while slowly adding the water to form a stiff dough.

-This recipe makes around 60 biscuits using a 2 inch (5 cm) biscuit cutter.
+This dog biscuit recipe makes around 60 treats using a 2 inch (5 cm) biscuit cutter.

 usually freeze most of the biscuits in a zip-lock plastic freezer bag